JumpTheShark/JS_MiMiC_Architecture/README.md

 controller.addMediator();
 ```

-Mediators not only provide parallelism, but used for replacement when another one crashes.
+Mediators not only provide parallelism of business tasks handling, but used for replacement when another one crashes.

 ##### Using a library